-8) Are there other examples The City and County of Honolulu has voter-approved Charter 1. of this change? language that created a Climate Change Commission which sits in If you have found other their City Charter. examples of this change, please share them and any Citizen-oriented climate change commissions are now operating in outcomes that have been many cities across the state of California, the country, and the world. observed.
+1. The City and County of Honolulu has voter-approved Charter language that created a Climate Change Commission which sits in their City Charter.

+Citizen-oriented climate change commissions are now operating in many cities across the state of California, the country, and the world.
 Such as Vermont, Virginia, Los Angeles, San Francisco, Oakland, Alameda, Berkeley, Chico, Solano Beach, Petaluma and San Anselmo.
 Many nations in Europe have climate action commissions, particularly those who are part of the EU.

 2. Chicago Climate Charter, this report contextualizes the North American Climate Summit in the broader arc of climate action, outlines the commitments made by signatories to the Chicago Climate Charter, and provides recommendations for cities seeking to accelerate their sustainability efforts.